drfickle/salesforce-oauth-request/README.md

+# NOTICE: Deprecated

+This project is deprecated an no longer actively maintained by [Heroku](https://heroku.com/).
+However there is a fork with Python3 support being maintained by YPlan at [github.com/YPlan/salesforce-oauth-request](https://github.com/YPlan/salesforce-oauth-request).

 # Salesforce Oauth Request

 A bit of Requests driven utility code to drive the Salesforce.com Oauth2 Web flow.
 Use this module to login to a Salesforce account using just the username and password.
 Good for tests and scripts which need